c4spar/cliffy-manual/command/types.md

 Error: Option "--color" must be a valid color, but got "green".
 Possible values are: red, blue, yellow
 ```

-The `ValidationError` ensures that the help is displayed befor the program
+The `ValidationError` ensures that the help is displayed before the program
 exits.
 You can read more about error handling [here](./error_handling.md).

 #### Shell completions